botswin/BotCloud/README.md

 - Proxy-aware routing enforces explicit `--proxy-server` declarations for predictable geo testing and compliance tracking.
 - Usage-based billing lets you burst during campaigns and scale down later without pre-purchasing seats.
 - Built-in quotas, detailed logs, and abuse workflows keep the shared infrastructure safe for every tenant.
-- LiveURL interactive sessions let scripts pause for human input—perfect for CAPTCHAs, 2FA, or manual login steps.
+- LiveURL interactive sessions let scripts pause for human input, which is perfect for CAPTCHAs, 2FA, or manual login steps.

 ---

 ## Token Provisioning

 Tokens are provided by your service provider.
 They might look like `user-token-abc123` or a long 64-character hex string.
 Create separate tokens for dev, staging, and production so you can audit usage later.
-Keep them in a vault or CI secret manager—never in git.
+Keep them in a vault or CI secret manager and never in git.
 If one ever leaks, contact your service provider to rotate it before running anything else.

 > 🔐 Keep a simple spreadsheet or secrets inventory that lists where each token is used and when it expires.
 Future-you will be grateful.